-With respect to our lead product candidate, ATRN-119, and our second-generation product candidate, ATRN-354, several companies are developing ATR inhibitors, including Antengene, Artios Pharma, AstraZeneca, Bayer, IMPACT Therapeutics, Merck Serono and Repare Therapeutics.
+With respect to our lead product candidate, ATRN-119, several companies are developing ATR inhibitors, including Antengene, Artios Pharma, AstraZeneca, IMPACT Therapeutics, Merck KGaA and Repare Therapeutics.
 Several of these companies are conducting clinical trials with their ATR inhibitors as monotherapy and/or in combination with other chemotherapies and targeted agents.

-With respect to our WEE1 inhibitor product candidate, ATRN-1051, several companies are developing WEE1 inhibitors, including Debiopharm, IMPACT Therapeutics, Schrodinger and Zentalis Pharmaceuticals.
+With respect to our WEE1 inhibitor product candidate, APR-1051, several companies are developing WEE1 inhibitors, including Debiopharm, IMPACT Therapeutics, Schrodinger and Zentalis Pharmaceuticals.
 Several of these companies are conducting clinical trials with their WEE1 inhibitors as monotherapy and/or in combination with other chemotherapies and targeted agents.
-AstraZeneca was previously developing a clinical-stage WEE1 inhibitor but reported discontinuation of further development in July 2022.
+AstraZeneca was previously developing a clinical-stage WEE1 inhibitor, AZD-1775, but reported discontinuation of further development in July 2022.